yoroshikun/flutter_genshin_lyre_player/README.md

 - Visual UI for ease of use
 - Easy to use select your .mid to play
 - Playback controls
-- Easy editing of playback options
+- Soon: Easy editing of playback options

 ## How to use

-1. Download the latest release from the releases tab (.exe)
+1. Download the latest release from the releases tab (.zip)
-2. Run the program in administrator mode (this is required for consistent keyboard controls)
+2. Run the program in administrator mode (this is required for input into genshin client)
 3. Open the .mid file you would like to player
-4. Adjust the settings as you preffer
+4. Soon: Adjust the settings as you prefer
 5. Click play to start playback (please ensure you are in the genshin window when playback starts)

 > The UI will get better with time, I had to rush to put it all together